openjdk/jdk/src/jdk.compiler/share/man/javac.md

     -   `static`: Warns about the accessing a static member using an instance.

-    -   `strictfp`: Warns about unnecessary use of the `strictfp` modifier.
+    -   *`strictfp`: Warns about unnecessary use of the `strictfp` modifier.

-    -   `synchronization`: Warns about synchronization attempts on instances of value-based classes.
-This key is a deprecated alias for `identity`, which has the same uses and effects.
-Users are encouraged to use the `identity` category for all future and existing uses of `synchronization`.
+    -   *`synchronization`: Deprecated alias for `identity` with an identical effect.
+Users are encouraged to use `identity` instead of `synchronization` for all current and future uses.

     -   `text-blocks`: Warns about inconsistent white space characters in text block indentation.